Tarot for Beginners: My Favorite Resources for Learning Tarot - A Riffle In Time

 Tarot for Beginners: My Favorite Resources for Learning Tarot

 If you're new to tarot, it can be overwhelming to know where to begin.
 Luckily, there are many resources available to help you learn the basics and start reading tarot cards.
-From books to online courses, here are some resources for beginner tarot readers.
+Here are just some of the many resources for beginner tarot readers.
+There are plenty out there and there could be a whole separate post just about any of these subjects but I wanted to give just a quick overview for tarot beginner basics.

 Tarot Decks for Beginners

 When starting out with tarot, it's important to choose a deck that resonates with you and feels comfortable to use.
 Finding a deck that you're excited about and love the images of is important, it will help keep you motivated to learning.
-A lot of resources out there are Rider Waite Smith based and that's the system I've learned, but you don't have to choose the original deck to use these resources.
-If you want to stay pretty classic, decks like Moon Baby Tarot and Life Line Tarot are a fresh take on the well known images.
+A lot of resources out there are Rider Waite Smith based (that's the system I've learned) but you don't have to choose the original deck to use these resources.
 There are plenty of mass market and indie tarot decks out there that follow the same structure but are more modern and inclusive.
-Decks like; Numinous Tarot and This Might Hurt Tarot will be easy to use with most resources, have great guidebooks and are more diverse and representative.
+Decks like This Might Hurt Tarot will be easy to use with most resources, has a pretty great guidebook and is more diverse and representative than a standard RWS deck.
 I usually suggest for beginners to choose a deck that comes with a guidebook or you can pair with a companion book.
 It's great to have a quick resource on hand and a good guidebook will have everything from how to information, card meanings and even spreads.
-Deck and companion book combinations like Wayhome Tarot paired with WTF is Tarot? & How Do I Do It? or The Gentle Tarot Bundle, are amazing choices that are unique and when paired with the full sized books are beginner friendly.
-There are so many great decks out there and I truly believe you don't have to start with any particular one as long as it works with the resources you have available to you!
-(My first deck was the Sasuraibito Tarot)
+Deck and companion book combinations like Wayhome Tarot paired with WTF is Tarot? & How Do I Do It? or The Gentle Tarot Bundle, are choices that are unique and when paired with the full sized books are more beginner friendly while being very different from your standard deck.
+There are so many great decks out there and I truly believe you don't have to start with a particular one, as long as it works with the resources you have available to you!
+(I learned with the Sasuraibito Tarot).

 Tarot Books for Beginners